dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Evoq.Modules/03-JobList.AngularJS.Full/README.md

 ![Screenshot1](images/screenshot23.png)

 Add togglePanel method to the controller class.
 This method will be called when Add New button is clicked.
-It toggles the new item form panel and changes text of the button to "Cancel" or "Add New" depending on wether the panel is opened or closed.
+It toggles the new item form panel and changes text of the button to "Cancel" or "Add New" depending on whether the panel is opened or closed.

 ![Screenshot1](images/screenshot22.png)

 Add onSubmites method to the controller class.
-This method is called when user clickes Add button under the new item form.
+This method is called when user clicks Add button under the new item form.
-It submitse the data user is added and calles post request to the server.
+It submits the data user is added and calls post request to the server.
-After post request returnes result, it resets pagination, setting currentIndex to 0 and toggles the form pannel to close it.
+After post request returns result, it resets pagination, setting currentIndex to 0 and toggles the form panel to close it.

 ![Screenshot1](images/screenshot24.png)

 ## Edit Job Item

 In the constructor of the controller add jobBeingEdited variable.
-This object will keep information about what job item is edited in curent moment.
+This object will keep information about what job item is edited in current moment.

 ![Screenshot1](images/screenshot25.png)